thinkshout/thinkshout/_case_studies/facing-history-redesign.md

 # END LAYOUT DATA

-title: "New architecture and design bring teachers and educators closer to understanding a history of bigotry."
+title: New architecture and design bring teachers and educators closer to understanding a history of bigotry.
 cs-class: "facing-history-redesign"

 cs-preview: